86,000 professionals predicted to be employed in Australia by 2022

 To pursue a career in Accounting and Finance, you need really have a love of figuring things out, numbers and problem solving.
 You’ll need to be patient, analytical, methodical in your work, have good communication skills and be good at meeting targets.
 With potentially moderate but flexible hours, you’ll also need to be hard working and dedicated to your craft.

 There are a wide variety of roles available in this sector.
-In fact, just some of the areas you could choose to specialise in are roles such as Accountant, Bookkeeper, Financial Planner, Payroll Clerk and BAS Agent.
+In fact, just some of the areas you could choose to specialise in are roles such as Accountant, Bookkeeper, Financial Planner, Payroll Officer and BAS Agent.
 Not only are there lots of opportunities to develop your skills over time, but the demand for people within the Accounting and Finance industry across Australia is also expected to rise over the next few years.
 Below is everything you need to know about starting your career.

 What skills do you need to work in Accounting and Finance?

 Employers look for Accountants who can connect with others, communicate clearly and are well presented.
 Other skills they value include:

 - proficiency with arithmetic, algebra, geometry, calculus, or statistics

 Successful workers in this area also need to be proficient with spelling of words, rules of composition, and grammar.
 If you are good at word processing, managing files and records, stenography and transcription, designing forms, and other office work – this will also help you to gain employment in the sector, and to have a long and successful career.

 Find out more statistics about Accounting and Finance below.